Did you enjoy our articles?

 You can talk to the writer using our messaging system and keep track of how your assignment is going.

-A flat structure was highly appropriate for a small care home for several reasons.
-Communication was rapid and unfiltered, enabling care staff to raise concerns or share observations about residents directly with the owner, which is particularly important in a care environment where responsiveness affects resident welfare (Buchanan and Huczynski, 2024).
-The absence of bureaucratic layers fostered a sense of community and shared purpose, supporting the person-centred care ethos that is fundamental to high-quality residential care.
-Staff likely experienced greater autonomy and felt more valued, as their contributions were visible to and acknowledged by Kirsten directly.
-Flat structures encourage faster decision-making and greater flexibility, which suited the scale and nature of a single-site care home (Mullins and Christy, 2023).
+This structure was highly appropriate for a small, single-site care home for several reasons.
+First, communication was rapid and unfiltered, enabling care staff to raise concerns about residents directly with the owner — critically important in a care environment where responsiveness affects resident welfare (Buchanan and Huczynski, 2024).
+Second, the absence of bureaucratic layers fostered a sense of community and shared purpose, supporting the person-centred care ethos fundamental to high-quality residential care.
+Staff experienced greater autonomy and felt valued, as their contributions were visible to Kirsten directly.
+Research from the CIPD (2024a) confirms that autonomy and voice are key drivers of employee engagement, which is reflected in the high retention rates Calmere House enjoyed under Kirsten.

 Subscribe to unlock this premium content and access our entire library of exclusive learning materials.